Hot Topics Teen Health

 Back-to-school teen nicotine addiction

-With back-to-school season and COVID-19 protocols becoming less restrictive, teenagers will soon encounter more opportunities for socialization.
+With back-to-school season, teenagers will soon encounter more opportunities for socialization.
 This unfortunately could mean exposure to vape products, which often have high concentrations of nicotine and harm the still-developing brain.
 The New York State Smokers' Quitline (Quitline) wants teenagers and their parents to know free resources are available for learning how to overcome nicotine addiction to tobacco and/or vape products.

 "Teens are particularly susceptible to addiction; the brain continues to mature through about age 25," said Dr. Boykan.
 "If it's hard for an adult to stop using nicotine products, it's even harder for a teen.
 Early data shows vape products – the most popular products among teens – are associated with symptoms of depression and anxiety, difficulty concentrating and sleeping, behavioral concerns, low self-esteem and impulsivity."